SixLabors/docs/articles/imagesharp/formatconversion.md

 # Convert Between Formats

+Format conversion is one of the most common reasons people adopt ImageSharp in the first place.
+The nice part is that you usually do not have to think in terms of format-to-format adapters; you load into ImageSharp's common image model, make any changes you need, and then save with the target encoder.

-Format conversion in ImageSharp is a decode-and-re-encode operation, but it is not a blind one.
+That decode-and-re-encode flow is not a blind one.
 Once an image is loaded, the processing pipeline works with format-agnostic pixel data, while the metadata layer still carries enough information for the destination format to choose the best representation it supports.

 ## How ImageSharp Bridges Formats